qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 To find out symbol's color use :meth:`color <qgis.core.QgsSymbol.color>` method and :meth:`setColor <qgis.core.QgsSymbol.setColor>` to
 change its color.
-With marker symbols additionally you can query for the symbol size and rotation with :meth:`size <qgis.core.QgsMarkerSymbol.size>` and :meth:`angle <qgis.core.QgsMarkerSymbol.angle>` methods, for line symbols there is :meth:`width <qgis.core.QgsLineSymbol.width>` method returning line width.
+With marker symbols additionally you can query for the symbol size and rotation with the :meth:`size <qgis.core.QgsMarkerSymbol.size>` and :meth:`angle <qgis.core.QgsMarkerSymbol.angle>` methods.
+For line symbols the :meth:`width <qgis.core.QgsLineSymbol.width>` method returns the line width.

 Size and width are in millimeters by default, angles are in degrees.